sugimotot/btsdoc-portal/bbf/user_guide/create_account.md

 ### Cloud Wallet Login form

-If you followed the above steps to create your BitShares account, you would have a Cloud Wallet Login Mode as a default wallet.
+If you followed the above steps to create your BitShares account, you would have a Cloud Wallet Login Mode as a default setting.
 We will explain more details about "Cloud wallet login mode" and "Local wallet login mode" later.
 In this section, try your password to login to your BitShares wallet.

 <p align="center">
   <img src="https://github.com/cedar-book/btsdoc-portal/blob/master/bbf/img/cloud-login2.png" width="500" title="cloud-login">